In this chapter:

 Unfortunately, these promises are rarely kept, and almost never because of a program of synthetic hormones.
 Worse, the side effects of HRT have proven to be a bigger problem than what they were supposed to cure.
-It’s sort of like the promise of Heaven that missionaries usually gave the natives down through the ages – unreal reward in exchange for real suffering.
+It’s sort of like the promise of Heaven that missionaries usually give the natives, down through the ages – unreal reward in exchange for real suffering.

 To begin to untangle this giant web of doubletalk and wrong information, we have to look at some basic endocrinology: Can’t tell the hormones without a program.
 If this gets too complicated for the attention-challenged, just skip to the next section, but at least give it a try.

 are chemical compounds that are players in the most sophisticated and exquisitely balanced internet in the entire body: the endocrine system.